Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 >For example, the conclusions of the generalization analysis and their implications are not very clear, and how this connects to the various types of approximate attractors is not clear (related to W3).

 In the revised version, we will make a stronger point that connects the inherent slowness of the invariant manifold to the generalizability of the approximate solutions.
-We will also added a longer description of the implications of our numerical experiments to the main text.
+We also added a longer description of the implications of our numerical experiments to the main text.

 ### Questions:

 > How do the authors identify the various kinds of approximations of the attractors?
 Can this be automated, perhaps by using to DSA to cluster the various types?

-See above.
+We identify the various kinds of approximations as follows.

+For the difficulties of using DSA, see above.

 > At what level of performance are all trained networks compared?
 Are they all trained until the same loss value and how close is this MSE to 0?
 All networks are trained for 5000 gradient steps.